 Where: East Side Gallery, Mühlenstraße 3-100, Friedrichshain

-More information about East Side Gallery
+More information about the East Side Gallery

 Tip 2: Bösebrücke